keptn/keptn.github.io/content/docs/0.2.2/reference/keptnsbridge/index.md

 ```

 The keptn's bridge provides an easy way to browse all events that are sent within keptn and to filter on a specific keptn context.
 When you access the keptn's bridge, all keptn entry points will be listed in the left column for you to browse.
-Pleaes note that this list only represents the start of a keptn pipeline run, thus, more information on pipeline run can be revealed when you click on one event.
+Please note that this list only represents the start of a keptn pipeline run, thus, more information on pipeline run can be revealed when you click on one event.

   {{< popup_image
   link="./assets/bridge-empty.png"